Tag - Tips & Tricks - DO OK

 Moving from Android mobile development to Java web development

-A few thoughts on the switching from Android development to Java web development.
-There will be rather loose thoughts.
-I’ve shaped them on the basis of my own experience as a programmer who after 1.5 years abandoned Android to create a backend in Java.
-I encourage you to read this if you center your thoughts on such a change.
+Here are a few thoughts on transitioning from Android development to Java web development.
+These thoughts may be somewhat informal, but they are shaped by my own experience as a programmer who, after 1.5 years, shifted from Android development to creating a backend in Java.
+I encourage you to read this if you are contemplating such a change in your career path.

 Grzegorz Pijański